makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 </div>
 <div class="symfony">

-With the DbToolsBundle, by adding some PHP attributes on your Doctrine Entities, you can easily configure a complete anonymization for your sensitive data.
+With *DbToolsBundle*, by adding some PHP attributes on your Doctrine Entities, you can easily configure a complete anonymization for your sensitive data.

 ::: info
 Anonymization does not only work with Doctrine Entities.
-You can use it with *any* database and [configure it with YAML](../configuration#anonymization).
+You can use it with *any* database and [configure it with YAML](../configuration/basics#anonymization).
 All you need is a DBAL connection.
 :::

 ```php